- 1 History Of The Ao Dai:

 Hidden Hint: After seeing your design start to come to life on paper it’s a good time to request any changes or additions that may come to mind.

-We were then measured from head to toe, in more than ten different areas.
-Bebe really ensure that your shape fits into your clothing perfectly.
-At this time, make sure your body is relaxed as the measurements are so precise.
-This will ensure that the final product is a comfortable fit.
-The measurements were completed and transferred onto the sketch and then were were free to go.
-Even at this point if you do have any changes you’d like to make, the person helping you will be more than happy to make your requests – even if it’s a complete 180 of the original plan.
-Do not be shy, this is your Ao Dai!
-We were happy with our choices and (after another walk through the Bebe store planning future garments), were told to come back the next day to pick up our creation.
+So even at this point if you do have any changes you’d like to make, the person helping you will be more than happy to make your requests – even if it’s a complete 180 of the original plan.
+However do not be shy, this is your Ao Dai!
+Happy with our choices and (after another walk through the Bebe store planning future garments), we could come back the next day to pick up our creation.

-It can sometimes seem that the Old Town is just one big photo studio, as wedding couples, families and fruit print clad holidaymakers, all vie for the best photo spots.
+It can sometimes seem like the Old Town is just one big photo studio.
+Wedding couples, families and fruit print clad holidaymakers, all vie for the best photo spots.
 Hoi An’s Old Town is clearly an ideal place to create the perfect Instagram worthy photos of your new outfit.
-Its ancient houses, alleyways, lights and lanterns all make for wonderful backdrops, but these are a few of our favourites.
+Today its ancient houses, alleyways, lights and lanterns all make for wonderful backdrops, but these are a few of our favourites.

 The Riverfront Yellow Wall